isomerpages/iras-taxacademy/_executive-tax-programmes/customised-programmes.md

 * Lessons can be delivered via interactive group discussions and case studies
 * Comprehensive training materials will be provided
 * Clock Continuing Professional Education (CPE) hours for relevant topics
-* May include learning visits to other organisations, upon request

 To find out more on Customised Programme, please fill up the [FORM](https://form.gov.sg/5ef062461b667a001194317c) and we will get in touch with you shortly.